 The price for a traditional spring roll is 8,000 VND/piece, shrimp spring rolls are 12,000 VND/piece, and shrimp cakes and pillow cakes are also 12,000 VND/piece.
 This price is considered quite reasonable for delicious and quality food.

 Thuy Linh, 34 years old, a regular customer at this spring roll shop, said: "Every now and then when I crave spring roll noodles, I invite my friends to come here to eat.
-The spring rolls here taste just like the spring rolls I make at home, the traditional way.
-At home, I'm often too lazy to make spring rolls, so I come here to eat or buy some to take home for quickness."
+The spring rolls here taste just like the spring rolls I make at home, the traditional style.
+At home, I'm often too lazy to make spring rolls, so I come here to eat or buy them to take home for quickness."

 The husband works in construction, the wife is a teacher, both decided to open a small spring roll shop, selling a few hundred to a few thousand spring rolls a day.

 Mr. Trong, 44 years old, owner of Ngoc Anh fried spring rolls shop, confided: "My family has been selling spring rolls for more than 12 years now.
-My wife likes to cook, so we decided to sell spring rolls.
+My wife likes cooking so we decided to sell spring rolls.
 I chose this dish because my hometown is Thai Binh , and during Tet in my hometown, we also make spring rolls like this.
 Therefore, the ingredients to make spring rolls such as wood ear mushrooms, vermicelli, rice paper... are also brought from my hometown, ensuring the best quality."

 Mr. Trong, owner of Ngoc Anh spring roll shop.